 - Alert personal emergency contacts in times of distress.

 - Activate SafeWalk and text with your friends or family during your trip as they view your progress on a map.
 Deactivate SafeWalk after your trip.

-- Contact ASU Police and share your profile information or enable the anonymous reporting option.
+- Contact ASU Police and share your profile information or enable anonymous reporting.

-- Use Motorist Assist if you locked your keys in your car or your battery is dead.
+- Use Motorist Assist if you lock your keys in your car or your battery is dead.

-- Access to ASU Parking and transit and ASU Shuttle Twitter feeds.
+- Access to ASU Parking and transit and ASU Shuttle X (Twitter) feeds.

 - Find campus bike valet locations.

 - Locate ASU intercampus shuttles in real-time via the Shuttle Tracker.